akxsh-dev/QRCode_Python_Project/README.md

 # QRCode_Python_Project
-Wrote Python script which will generate a QR code which will redirect to my LinkedIn profile/
+Wrote a python script that successfully generates a QR code and upon scanning the QR code it will redirect to my LinkedIn Profile.
+Imported and installed necessary packages for successful debugging.
+Used package specific methods to create personal variables that stores the generated QR Code in the folder itself.
+Customized features like version, box size, border, block color and background.